ned14/nedmalloc/Readme.txt

 -=-=-=-=-=-=-=-=-=
 See Benchmarks.xls for details.

-The enclosed test.c is designed to be a representative synthetic memory allocator test.
+The enclosed test.c can do two things: it can be a torture test or a speed test.
+The speed test is designed to be a representative synthetic memory allocator test.
 It works by randomly mixing allocations with frees with half of the allocation sizes being a two power multiple less than 512 bytes (to mimic C++ stack instantiated objects) and the other half